 The Inspiration for the Dig

-The large village of Kibworth, in Leicestershire, recently undertook an extensive investigation of its history, which was made into a BBC TV series, 'The Story of England'.
+In July 2009 the large village of Kibworth, in Leicestershire, undertook an extensive investigation of its history, which was made into a BBC TV series, 'The Story of England'.
 See BBC The Kibworth Dig.

 Kibworth is fortunate, and exceptional, in that it has a large amount of surviving documentation from the medieval period.
 In the absence of written documentation, some idea of a village's history can still be obtained by exploring what lies beneath the soil.
 In the Kibworth program, some 50 villagers dug small test pits, in their gardens, to see what might be found.